witiz/markupy/docs/components.md

 ### Passing children to components

 Content can be assigned to component the same way we are doing for Fragments or Elements.
-To tell your component where such content needs to be injected when rendering, you need to call the `self.content()` reserved method:
+To tell your component where such content needs to be injected when rendering, you need to call the `self.render_content()` reserved method:

 ```python
 from markupy import Component, tag